loentar/staff/trunk/das/samples/Users/README.txt

   out/*/das_users_client

-Where <PROVIDER> is postgresql, mysql or sqlite.
+Where <PROVIDER> is postgresql, mysql, sqlite or service.

+When using service provider you should install sqlite db and compile and install service from service/accounts also.